abhirajbutala/codepark/graphs/README.md

 point of failure nodes; If we remove the edge between them, the graph can be disconnected into two sub graphs.

+* Solving puzzles with only one solution, such as mazes.
+DFT can be adapted to find all solutions to a maze by only including nodes on the current path in the visited set.

 DFT on Directed Graphs
 ======================